tuchandra/sitev2/content/papers/classification_pro_ed_chancellor.md

 categories = ["papers"]
 +++

 This is another social computing paper that develops a deep learning classifier for pro-eating disorder content on Tumblr.
-This work bridges the gap between deep learning and social computing, contributing context-sensitive DL approaches for identifying deviant content.
+This work bridges the gap between deep learning and social computing, contributing an image+text classifier for identifying deviant posts.

 <!--more-->